Analysis | The Republicans who won’t be speaking at the convention, and what that says about the GOP

 “It’s a concession to reality when an incumbent president doesn’t have a strong reelect number,” said GOP strategist Doug Heye, who used to work at the Republican National Committee.
 “You don’t have a lot of people in tough races flocking to be seen with him.”

 It’s not just politicians swing states that are affected by Trump’s unpopularity right now.
-Steve Daines is running for reelection in Montana, a state that Trump won by 20 points in 2016.
-Yet he’s faced with a tough reelection battle too, in large part because of Trump.
+Sen. Steve Daines is running for reelection in Montana, a state that Trump won by 20 percentage points in 2016.
+Yet he’s faced with a tough reelection battle, too, in large part because of Trump.
 He won’t be speaking at the convention either.
 (In 2016, Daines said he’d be fly-fishing during the convention, one of many in the Republican establishment to skip out on seeing Trump nominated.)

-Since Republicans are now seriously contemplating a future without Trump, it’s also instructive to see how many might be thinking about a 2024 run and decided to appear at the convention.
+Republicans are now seriously contemplating a future without Trump, so it’s also instructive to see how many might be thinking about a 2024 run and decided to appear at the convention.

-Potential future presidential candidates speaking this week for Trump include Sen. Tom Cotton (R-Ark.), former United Nations ambassador in the Trump administration Nikki Haley, Secretary of State Mike Pompeo, Trump’s sons, and, of course, Vice President Pence.
+Potential future presidential candidates speaking this week for Trump include Sen. Tom Cotton (R-Ark.), former ambassador to the United Nations Nikki Haley, Secretary of State Mike Pompeo, Trump’s sons, and, of course, Vice President Pence.

-But we won’t see other Republican senators like Ted Cruz, Marco Rubio, Josh Hawley and Rick Scott at the convention.
+But we won’t see other Republican senators like Ted Cruz (Tex.), Marco Rubio (Fla.), Josh Hawley (Mo.) and Rick Scott (Fla.) at the convention.
 The highest-ranking GOP woman in the House, Rep. Liz Cheney (Wyo.), could be on a potential 2024 list, and she doesn’t have a planned appearance.

 Cheney, who through her father has ties to the Republican Party of yesteryear, was recently bashed by Trump-supporting lawmakers for apparently not supporting the president enough.
 It put a spotlight on how much Republicans are wrestling with their party’s future after Trump.
 If he loses, was he a four-year blip pushing the party in a more nationalistic direction?
 Or is Trumpism what GOP voters want?